Tohono Oʼodham Nation: Administration

 The Nation is organized into 11 local districts.
-Nine districts are on the Tohono Oʼodham Indian Reservation with the Gila Bend and San Xavier reservations, which are separated from the main reserve, making up the other two.
+Nine districts are on the Tohono O'odham Indian Reservation with the Gila Bend and San Xavier reservations, which are separated from the main reserve, making up the other two.

-The Tohono Oʼodham Nation's government has three branches: executive, judicial, and legislative.
+The Tohono O'odham Nation's government has three branches: executive, judicial, and legislative.
 The executive includes the chairmen and vice chairmen of the 11 districts, the judicial comprises the judges and courts, and the legislative consists of tribal council representatives from each administrative district.
-As a whole, the Tohono Oʼodham Nation is governed by a democratically elected chairperson and legislative council.
+As a whole, the Tohono O'odham Nation is governed by a democratically elected chairperson and legislative council.
 All the reservations are overseen administratively by a central government in Sells.
 As of 2023, the Nation's chair is Verlon Jose and the vice chair is Carla Johnson.
 The chief justice is Violet Lui-Frank, and the legislative chair is Timothy Joaquin Gu Achi.

-The Tohono Oʼodham Nation operates its own educational system, which includes Tohono Oʼodham Community College, a fire department, several recreation centers, a health center, a nursing home, and a public utilities company.
+The Tohono O'odham Nation operates its own educational system, which includes Tohono O'odham Community College, a fire department, several recreation centers, a health center, a nursing home, and a public utilities company.

 Economy

 Economic support for the tribe comes from a variety of sources.
-Some Tohono Oʼodham still farm or engage in subsistence ranching.
+Some Tohono O'odham still farm or engage in subsistence ranching.
 The tribe sells and leases copper mineral rights.
 The four casinos the tribe operates have become its major source of revenue and jobs.
-The tribe operates the Tohono Oʼodham Utility Authority, a tribal firm established in 1970 to provide electric and water service to the reservation.
+The tribe operates the Tohono O'odham Utility Authority, a tribal firm established in 1970 to provide electric and water service to the reservation.
 Basket weaving remains an economic pursuit; the tribe produces more basketry than any other tribe in the United States.